software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The peer review is conducted with a form.
 You can find the link for your team's peer review form in [Moodle]({{site.peer_review_moodle_link}}).
 In the form you will need to assess every team member's (including yourself) efforts in the team work in the following aspects:

-- _Activity in team work_: Attendance and active presence during team meetings
+- _Activity in team work_: Attendance and active presence during team meetings and communication with team members outside the meetings
 - _Technical contributions_: amount of working code written _or_ active participation in the writing process of the code (for example [pair-programming](https://en.wikipedia.org/wiki/Pair_programming))
 - _Project management and documentation contributions_: Backlog management, efforts to improve the process (for example in Retrospectives), writing project related documentation